-At Shearman, our M&A team encompasses a range of corporate law, including both public and private M&A as well as private equity deals.
-Such varied deals ensure that we learn a range of different skills and can add value to a host of different clients.
-Associates in the team naturally tend to specialise in an area as they get more senior; but as a junior associate I’m currently happy to try my hand at a mixture of transactions.
+Our M&A practice encompasses a wide range of corporate law, including both public and private M&A, as well as private equity and private capital deals.
+Such varied deals ensure that associates learn a range of different skills and can add value to a host of different clients.
+Associates in the team naturally tend to specialise in an area as they get more senior, but as a junior associate you’re encouraged to work across a broad mixture of transactions.
+The partners put a lot of thought into staffing to ensure that junior associates experience working with different sub-teams over time which allows associates to observe and learn different work styles.

-Like any area where tight deadlines are involved, the ability to cope with pressure and stay calm when things start getting busy is important, too.
-Ultimately though, this is something people tend to get better at the longer they have been doing the job.
+Like any area where tight deadlines are involved, the ability to cope under pressure and stay calm when things start getting busy is important, too.
+Our M&A team is very supportive and there is always someone senior available to answer your questions.

 Realities of the job

-You will work long hours sometimes, but the work is interesting and there is a real buzz from ‘getting the deal done’.
-For many clients the transaction we advise them on will be a landmark event which (when it’s completed) really adds to the sense of accomplishment.
+The hours can be long sometimes, but the work is interesting and there is a real buzz from ‘getting the deal done’.
+For many clients the transaction we advise them on will be a landmark event which really adds to the sense of accomplishment.
+Client contact is a reality from day one at Shearman & Sterling and it feels great to know that you are the first person clients think of when they have a question.

-There isn’t really a ‘typical’ day, but from an early stage you can expect to be involved in due diligence (the process by which the target business or company is investigated by a prospective buyer) and drafting transaction documents (from the corporate authorisations required to the sale and purchase agreement).
-You will also spend part of your time managing logistics and instructing local counsel where required.
+There isn’t really a ‘typical’ day, but from an early stage you can expect to be involved in due diligence (the process by which the target business or company is investigated by a prospective buyer) and drafting transaction documents (from the corporate authorisations required to the sale and purchase agreement, shareholders’ agreement and articles of association).
+You will also spend part of your time managing logistics, instructing local counsel where required and preparing engagement letters and draft bills.

-Ensuring you keep up with developments is – as it is for all lawyers – very important, and Shearman & Sterling’s comprehensive training programme makes it easy to keep up to date.
-Shearman provides a wide spectrum of training (which includes technical legal sessions, ‘soft’ skills sessions and seminars with leading academics).
+Ensuring you keep up with developments is – as it is for all lawyers – very important, and the firm’s comprehensive training programme makes it easy to keep up to date.
+Shearman & Sterling provides a wide spectrum of training (which includes technical legal sessions, ‘soft’ skills sessions and seminars with leading academics).
+The firm also encourages its associates to go on client secondments which provide invaluable insights into our clients’ business.

 Shearman & Sterling (London) LLP